 Principle 10 – Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and relevant stakeholder

 Goldplat maintains a regular dialogue with investors through the AGM and roadshows, as well as maintaining a dialogue via occasional on-line Q&A sessions and by direct communication.
 Additionally, Goldplat’s operating entities maintain dialogue with other stakeholders in South Africa, Ghana and Kenya through local board members, employee arrangements and dialogue with communities and regulatory authorities.

-There has been one shareholder meeting in the last twelve months, the annual general meeting held on 25 October 2018.
+There has been one shareholder meeting in the last twelve months, the annual general meeting held on 39 October 2019.
 The notice to that meeting proposed six resolutions.
-As announced on 25 October 2018 the first five resolutions were duly passed.
-The sixth resolution was withdrawn as a result of shareholders voting against by proxy.
-The proxy votes were are follows, including the sixth resolution which was withdrawn:
+As announced on 30 October 2019 all six resolutions were duly passed.

 The withdrawn resolution related to the disapplication of shareholder preemption rights.
 The Chairman subsequently met the largest shareholder voting against the resolution (representing 99% of such votes) to discuss their concerns.
 These concerns will be taken into account in considering future resolutions.